rohittp0/GramUp/README.md

 Files backed up by **GramUp** can be accessed using the UnLim app on Android.
 [UnLim](https://play.google.com/store/apps/details?id=com.kratosle.unlim&hl=en_IN&gl=US) can also be used to backup files from Android to then be restored using **GramUp**.
 To make **GramUp** compatible with UnLim just select the "saved messages" chat ( The chat which is used by UnLim ) as the chat for backup.
 Do check out UnLim's [facebook page](https://www.facebook.com/unlimcloudteam/).

+## Contributing

+We welcome your contributions to GramUp!
+To begin, please fork this repository and make any desired changes on the development branch.
+Note that all pull requests should target the [development](https://github.com/rohittp0/GramUp/tree/dev) branch exclusively.
+If you are unsure about how to get started, consider looking for a good first issue.
+However, if you have ideas for changes not currently listed, please open an issue to discuss your proposed changes before beginning any work.
+Don't forget to reference the corresponding issue when creating a pull request.
+Thank you for your contributions!

 ## Questions and Feedback